-- The plan's official name is: Automotive Aftermarket Association Southeast Employee Benefit Fund. - The plan sponsor and plan administrator is AAAS, Inc. AAAS, Inc. is responsible for discharging all obligations that ERISA and its regulations impose upon plan sponsors.
-The employer is responsible for discharging certain ERISA obligations such as delivering summary plan descriptions, annual reports, and COBRA notices when required by law. - The plan number assigned by the plan sponsor is: 501. - The IRS Employer Identification Number (EIN) of the sponsor is: 63-0013048. - The plan provides hospital and medical benefits as administered under an administrative services agreement between Blue Cross and Blue Shield of Alabama and the employer.
+The plan's official name is: Automotive Aftermarket Association Southeast Employee Benefit Fund.

+- The plan sponsor and plan administrator AAAS, Inc. AAAS, Inc. is responsible for discharging all obligations that ERISA and its regulations impose upon plan sponsors.
+The employer is responsible for discharging certain ERISA obligations such as delivering summary plan descriptions, annual reports, and COBRA notices when required by law. - The plan number assigned by the plan sponsor is: 501. - The IRS Employer Identification Number (EIN) of the sponsor is: 63-0013048. - The plan provides hospital and medical benefits as administered under an agreement between Blue Cross and Blue Shield of Alabama and the group.
 Blue Cross has complete discretion to interpret and administer the provisions of the plan.
-Blue Cross and Blue Shield of Alabama provides administrative claims payment services only and does not assume any financial risk or obligation with respect to claims.
-The administrative functions performed by Blue Cross include paying claims, determining medical necessity, etc. The plan benefits are self-insured. - The agent for legal process is the plan administration. - The records of the health plan are kept on the basis of a plan year which begins on January 1st and ends on the following December 31st. - The group currently intends to continue the plan as described herein, but reserves the right, in its discretion, to amend, reduce or terminate the plan and coverage at any time for active employees, retirees, former employees, and all dependents. - This is an employer-employee shared cost plan.
+The administrative functions performed by Blue Cross include paying claims, determining medical necessity, etc. The plan benefits are underwritten. - The agent for legal process is the plan administration. - The records of the health plan are kept on the basis of a plan year which begins on January 1st and ends on the following December 31st. - The group currently intends to continue the plan as described herein, but reserves the right, in its discretion, to amend, reduce or terminate the plan and coverage at any time for active employees, retirees, former employees, and all dependents. - This is an employer-employee shared cost plan.
 The sources of the contributions to this plan are currently the employer and the employee in relative amounts as determined by the employer from time to time.
 Any information concerning what is to be paid by the employee in the future will be furnished by the employer in writing and will constitute a part of this plan.
-Your contribution is determined by the employer based on the plan's experience and other factors. - Plan Administrator Contact Information: Automotive Aftermarket Association Southeast 11245 Chantilly Parkway Court Montgomery, Alabama 36117 1-800-239-7779 www.aaas.us
+Your contribution is determined by the employer based on the plan's experience and other factors. - Plan Administrator Contact Information:

+Automotive Aftermarket Association Southeast 11245 Chantilly Parkway Court Montgomery, Alabama 36117-7585 1-800-239-7779 www.aaas.us